3874 entries. Last updated May 21, 2013.

-The Perseus Digital Library Project began at Tufts University, Medford/Somerville, Massachusetts.
+The Perseus Digital Library Project began at Tufts University, Medford/Somerville, Massachusetts in 1985.
 Though the project was ostensibly about Greek and Roman literature and culture, it evolved into an exploration of the ways that digital collections could enhance scholarship with new research tools that took libraries and scholarship beyond the physical book.
+The following quote came from their website around 2010:

 "Since planning began in 1985, the Perseus Digital Library Project has explored what happens when libraries move online.
 Two decades later, as new forms of publication emerge and millions of books become digital, this question is more pressing than ever.
 Perseus is a practical experiment in which we explore possibilities and challenges of digital collections in a networked world.